johnmcneilstudio/Phononic-documentation-1/docs/blocks.md

  * Title - The main title of the block section
  * Columns - The number of items shown per row on bigger screen sizes.
 It can be either 2 or 3
  * Style - The style of the block (it can be either light or dark)
+ * Items - This is a repeater field that represents each individual list item
+     * Icon - The icon of the list item
+     * Title - The title of the list item
+     * Text - The main text of the list item
+     * CTA - The cta/link of the list item (optional)

  <iframe src="https://share.getcloudapp.com/Jru7rOA2?embed=true" width="575" height="400" style="border:none" frameborder="0" allowtransparency="true" allowfullscreen="true">              </iframe>